Payshares/payshares-core/docs/software/commands.md

   base-32 ASCII format.
 * **--netid STRING**:  The --signtxn option requires a particular network to sign for.
-For example, the production payshares network is "`Public Global Payshares Network ; September 2015`" while the test network is "`Test SDF Network ; September 2015`".
+For example, the production payshares network is "`Payshares Public Global Network ; September 2017`" while the test network is "`Test SDF Network ; September 2015`".
 * **--test**: Run all the unit tests.
 For [further info](https://github.com/philsquared/Catch/blob/master/docs/command-line.md) on possible options for test.
 For example this will run just the "Herder" tests and stop after the first failure: `payshares-core --test -a [Herder]`
 * **--version**: Print version info and then exit.

 ## HTTP Commands
-By default payshares-core listens for connections from localhost on port 11626.
+By default payshares-core listens for connections from localhost on port 11757.
 You can send commands to payshares-core via a web browser, curl, or using the --c command line option (see above).
 Most commands return their results in JSON format.